Wild Things: Diamonds in the Rough: Plot

-Chad is questioned by Richards and Morrison, and fears they suspect him.
+Richards and Morrison question Chad, who fears they suspect him.
 He turns on Marie, drugging her and stealing the diamonds.
-Marie and Elena give chase, following Chad into the woods, where Marie kills him with a tire iron.
-Marie then meets the diamond buyer Chad set up, but learns that the diamonds are fake.
+Marie and Elena chase Chad into the woods, where Marie kills him with a tire iron.
+She then meets the diamond buyer Chad set up, but learns that the diamonds are fake.
 Elena, who is left to deal with Chad's body, is caught by Richards and Morrison.
+The two give Elena a task: wear a wire and get Marie to admit she killed Chad, and the charges against Elena will be lessened.

-Richards and Morrison give Elena a task: wear a wire and get Marie to admit she killed Chad, and the charges against Elena will be lessened.
 Elena goes to Marie and plays along with her plan to get the real diamonds from Jay's safe at the construction site.
-Throughout, Elena repeatedly tries to get Marie to confess, but is unsuccessful.
-When Marie and Elena finally get the diamonds from the safe, Elena pulls a gun on her and flees with the diamonds, prompting Marie to chase her with her own gun.
+Throughout, Elena repeatedly tries to get Marie to confess, but to no avail.
+When they finally open the safe, Elena pulls a gun on Marie and flees with the diamonds, prompting Marie to chase her with her own gun.
 Richards and Morrison, who are listening in from nearby, enter the construction site separately.
-During the hide-and-seek, Richards finds Marie and shoots her in the chest, killing her.
-Afterward, Elena claims there were no diamonds, and is escorted from the scene by Richards.
+During the hide-and-seek, Richards finds Marie and shoots her dead.
+Afterward, Elena claims there were no diamonds, and Richards escorts her from the scene.

-At the end, it's revealed that Richards and Elena are mother and daughter.
-Jay was the man that raped Kristen in the past, and Elena is their daughter.
+At the end, it is revealed that Richards and Elena are mother and daughter; Jay was the man that raped Kristen in the past, conceiving Elena.
 They dispose of him by dosing his drink and leaving him to fall to his death.
 During the credits, scenes are shown explaining how they managed to pull their plan off.